-How to Create The Working Agreement
+How to Create the Working Agreement

 Working agreements are the creation of the development team.
 Within Scrum, the Scrum Master is the facilitator of the session.
 The development team and Product Owner are also in the room.
-The entire development team has the power in their hands to create working agreements.
+The entire development team has the power to create working agreements.
 It is the idea of self-empowerment that makes this so useful.
 It is not a leader dictating how the team works, but rather the team coming together to define what makes sense for each of them to follow.

 Having it posted in a designated area helps the teams.
 If your team is not co-located, the working agreement should be readily available on a virtual folder accessible by everyone.

-The Make-Up of The Working Agreement
+The Make-Up of the Working Agreement

 You may be wondering what exactly goes into a working agreement.
 Some examples of what working agreements may include are the following: